 Regularly scheduled examinations and evaluations of the general physical and mental health, growth, development, and nutritional status of infants, children, and youth under the age of 21.

 If you or your family member needs EPSDT services, work with your primary care provider (PCP).
 They will help you get the care you need.
 If any services need approval, they will take care of it.
 Work with your primary care dentist for any dental EPSDT services.
-All EPSDT services are free to members under the age of 21.
+All EPSDT services are free to members until the age of 21.

-You must sign an agreement with your primary care provider if you get EPSDT services.
-The agreement will list what you must do under EPSDT.
-This agreement also includes that you and/or your representative agree that the provider will be your regular source for EPSDT services for a certain time period.

 Help getting EPSDT services.